dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Magic Hat Accessory.md

 Some say that this hat was once worn by a powerful mage.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Magic Hat Accessory

 Sorting priority: 14600

-Item uid: Magic Hat Accessory

 # shops selling Magic Hat: